A content brief is an essential communication tool to ensure that anyone working on your content, gets it right.

 We’re starting with one of the most important tips to keep in mind when writing your own content brief.
 That being: keep it as tight as possible.

-Keeping your content briefs as concise as possible — bitesize even — will go a long way in ensuring that your writers have enough wiggle room to be creative (if your content is of the informal variety, that is).
+Keeping your content briefs as concise as possible will go a long way in ensuring that your writers have enough wiggle room to be creative (if your content is of the informal variety, that is).

 Remember, your content brief is there to help others create/write something for you.
 You shouldn’t be writing the equivalent of a 2,000 word blog post in the brief alone.

 Try to summarise your points as often as possible.
 Short bursts of information are key.
-And as long as you cover all the main points (keywords, target audiences and titles) you should be sorted.
+And as long as you cover all the main points (keywords, target audiences and titles) the rest of the process should run smoothly.

 Remember to Mention Your CTAs